YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should make me cautious about a clinic promise?

 A clinic promise worries me when the scar is described as if it were a standard transplant area.
 A FUT scar is not the same as a normal recipient area.
-If nobody examines the scar texture, width, mobility, blood supply, and surrounding donor density, the promise is too simple.
+If nobody examines the scar texture, width, mobility, blood supply, and surrounding donor density, the promise is too neat.

 Full disappearance is another promise that should make a patient pause.
 A good correction can make a scar less visible.
 It may allow a shorter haircut than before.
 It may reduce the emotional weight of the scar.
 But no surgeon should promise that scar tissue will behave like untouched scalp.